Async Routing for MPC: A Procedural Implementation Guide

 return self.session_id.encode("utf-8")[:16].ljust(16, b"\x00")

-"""Split coordinates, attach HMAC, and dispatch to async queue."""
+"""Frame, authenticate, and dispatch every share to the async queue."""

 conn = BlockingConnection(self.provisioner.conn_params)